Vero Beach Regional Airport: Postwar

 In 1948 Major League Baseball arrived as Bud Holman, a local businessman, invited the Brooklyn Dodgers to take over barracks facilities from the closed naval air station for winter and spring training.
 The Dodgers liked the area so much that Dodgertown was born, a 110 acre tract next to the airport, as their training grounds.
 The Dodgers continued to use the facility even after becoming the Los Angeles Dodgers until they moved to a new facility in Glendale, Arizona in 2008.

 In 1957 Piper Aircraft selected Vero Beach for a research and development center at the former naval air station; in 1961 Piper moved administrative and manufacturing operations here.
 By 1967 Piper had expanded its facility to 11 acre and its workforce to over 2,000.
 Manufacturing of Piper Aircraft at the Vero Beach facility ceased in the mid-1980s when increasing product liability insurance premiums made continued operation financially impossible.
 Upon limitation of liability by new legislation by United States Congress in the early 1990s, manufacturing began again in 1995.

-FlightSafety Academy, a leading flight training school and part of FlightSafety International, is also at Vero Beach Regional Airport.
-The facility's focus is on ab initio flight training for prospective U.S. and international commercial airline pilots who are not graduates of a military flight training program.
+Skyborne Airline Academy, a flight training school, is also based at Vero Beach Regional Airport.
+The British company purchased and rebranded the FlightSafety Academy in 2021 in order to expand its flight training to the United States.

 Today, Vero Beach Regional Airport is a 1707 acre tower-controlled facility with an FAR Part 139 operating certificate.
-The airport has seen airlines (mainly regional) in the past, commercial passenger service continued, including USAir Express flights to Melbourne and Orlando in the 1990s, but the American Eagle flew its last flight to Miami in February 1996 — ending Vero Beach's commercial passenger service for nearly two decades.
-Elite Airways began operating flights from the airport in 2015 but stopped indefinitely in 2022.
+The airport has seen commercial passenger service from mainly regional airlines in the past including USAir Express flights to Melbourne and Orlando in the 1990's.
+However, commercial service ended for nearly two decades when American Eagle flew its last flight to Miami in February 1996.
+Elite Airways began operating flights from the airport in 2015 but stopped indefinitely in 2022, when the airline ceased operations.

-It currently has scheduled non-stop service on Breeze Airways to Hartford and White Plains, and direct service to Norfolk, which began on February 3, 2023.
+Following Elite's shutdown, scheduled commercial service at the airport resumed in February 2023 when Breeze Airways launched services to Hartford, expanding to other destinations as the year progressed.
+The airline would later establish a base of operations at the airport the following year.
 Vero Beach is one of the few commercial airports in the United States to offer free long-term parking for up to 21 days.
+In March 2025, the airport announced it would open a U.S. Customs and Border Protection office, making it an International Airport, which opened in July 2025.